AshyIsMe/jr/docs/CONVERSION.md

 ### Homogenous lists

 `JArray::from_list(iterable)` can construct a list (`shape() == [iterable.len()]`)
 from an iterable of any basic type.
-This is infalliable and cheap.
+This is infallible and cheap.

 ### Multi-dimensional